jfd/node-parall/doc/channel.md

 Returns the channel type (listed above).

-### Channel.encoding
+### Channel.sockets

-Get or sets prefered encoding for this channel.
-The message is NOT encoded/decoded on send/receive.
-This property only sets the prefered encoding method, which can be used by third-party utility functions.

-See valid encoding methods in the "encodings" section.
+Returns an `Array` with all attached sockets.
+The sockets may be connecting, connected, disconnecting and/or disconnected.

 ### Channel.connect(url)

-Connect this channel to specfieid `'url'`.
+Connect this channel to the specified `'url'`.

 This example connect's the channel to tcp address 127.0.0.1 on port 7000: